spgill/stock-hound/private/copy/privacy-policy.md

 We use the third party service (data processor) [mailgun](https://www.mailgun.com/) to deliver emails to our users.

 ### The steps we take to keep your information private
 The database where we store your personal information is restricted to authorized users by means of username and password.
-All of our passwords are randomized 32-byte alphanumeric strings, to provide maximum security.
+All of our passwords are randomized 32-byte alphanumeric strings, to maximize security.

 We transmit all data to mailgun (which includes your email address) over an encrypted HTTPS connection, authenticated with a unique API key identifier.

 ### How to complain
 We take complaints very seriously.
-If you’ve any reason to complain about the ways we handle your privacy, please contact Samuel Gillispie by email at [contact@spgill.me](mailto:contact@spgill.me).
+If you’ve any reason to complain about the ways we handle your privacy, please contact us by email at [contact@spgill.me](mailto:contact@spgill.me).
 We do not accept phone calls or postage.

 ### Changes to the policy
 If we change the contents of this policy, those changes will become effective the moment we publish them on our website.